 SELECT * FROM Customer WHERE SUBSTR(CustomerType,1,4) || SUBSTR(CustomerType,10,4) = ‚GOLDPRIV‘;

-If we assume that our Customer table contains 100,000 rows and we store 100 “Gold” customers in the “Private” sector, the resulting execution plan will look like this:
+Assuming our Customer table has 100,000 rows and we keep 100 customers with a “Gold” status in the “Private” category, the execution plan will appear as follows:

 “We do an all-AMPs RETRIEVE step from Customer by way of an all-rows scan with a condition of